Sometimes it can be hard to find the motivation to study, even if you have the most important test or presentation coming up.

 A study partner can be an incredibly useful tool when it comes to finding motivation to study.

-When you have someone to study with, you are more likely to stay on track and less likely to get distracted.
+When you have someone to study with, you are more likely to stay on track and feel motivated and less likely to get easily distracted.

 Having someone to talk to and quiz you can also help you retain information better.